Jerick McKinnon

-Jerick Deshun McKinnon (born May 3, 1992), nicknamed "Jet", is an American football running back who is a free agent.
-He played college football at Georgia Southern and was drafted by the Minnesota Vikings in the third round of the 2014 NFL Draft.
-He has also played for the San Francisco 49ers.
+Jerick Deshun McKinnon (born May 3, 1992), nicknamed "Jet", is an American professional football running back.
+He played college football for the Georgia Southern Eagles and was selected by the Minnesota Vikings in the third round of the 2014 NFL draft.
+He has also played for the San Francisco 49ers and Kansas City Chiefs.

-High school career
+Early life

 McKinnon attended Sprayberry High School in Marietta, Georgia, where he played football and ran track.
 In football, he played quarterback, running back and wide receiver.
 He was an Atlanta Journal-Constitution first-team all-state pick at quarterback.
 He was also tabbed first-team all-state by the Georgia Sports Writers Association as an athlete and named Region VII AAAA Player of the Year.
 He lettered four times on the gridiron for the Yellow Jackets, starting in each of his final three seasons.
 As a junior, he was a member of the team that won the region championship playing as a wide receiver en route to earning MVP accolades for the National Underclassmen Ultimate 100.
 He passed for 1,500 yards and rushed for 1,300 more as a senior, picking up Cobb County Touchdown Club Quarterback of the Year honors in 2009.